achew12/achew.github.io/cv.md

 WOW orientation group leader 2021
 -	Focused on helping incoming students to adapt and familiarize themselves with the campus
--	Help to create a safe and welcoming space for students
+-	Work with students from different backgrounds to help create a safe and welcoming space for students